 Food allergies cause weight gain by stimulating the immune system, which creates inflammation.
 Cortisol is produced to combat inflammation, but cortisol also raises blood sugar, which leads to insulin resistance and the body in fat storage mode.

 The cause of the inflammation needs to be removed to stop this vicious cycle.
 In this case, the cause of inflammation is a food allergy or food sensitivity.

 Foods that can also cause weight gain include sugar and highly processed refined carbohydrates such as white bread, as those foods spike insulin and tell your body to store fat.

 The best way to reduce cortisol levels through diet is by removing inflammatory foods, which can lead to insulin resistance.
 Remove refined carbohydrates and sugar, which disrupts blood sugar balance to prevent the overproduction of cortisol.

 Why is it that some people lose weight when initially stressed and others gain weight when chronically stressed?

-To find out if these foods are problematic for you I recommend avoiding gluten, dairy, sugar and soy 100% for 3 weeks then challenging each food separately 3 days apart while tracking and taking note of any abnormal symptoms.
+To find out if food sensitivities are causing weight gain and are problematic for you, I recommend avoiding gluten, dairy, sugar, and soy 100% for three weeks.
+After three weeks, challenge each food separately three days apart while tracking and taking note of any abnormal symptoms.

-For more information on how these common food sensitivities cause weight gain and are preventing you from losing weight, I recommend reading The Virgin Diet by JJ Virgin.
+For more information on how these common food sensitivities cause weight gain, I recommend reading The Virgin Diet by JJ Virgin.